LeenaKim/SAMI/meetings.md

 # 23.07.6 Sandeep

 - Byte size project
 - Chris - with personality
 - SAMI has already structed entity
 - you'll pass those entity in some form to student and ask chatGPT from student what does SAMI know about student and let them know how can connect. chatGPT 가 student 에 대해서 배우고 그에 맞는 response를 generate 하도록.
 - send any context and ask chatGPT a question. -> to learn openAI call.
 - take 1 intro post(hard-code) -> send that to chatGPT, question summarize entity or give some questions to chatGPT, play with prompt
 - Once done that, we can do this first and then play with the feedback modification.

-- exaple task: summarize this post and introduce this person in autiance.
+- exaple task: summarize this post and introduce this person in audiance.

-- ask public questions in slack, not via DM
+- ask public questions in slack, not via DM on openAI API
 - change the SAMI's feedback: goal for this semester - for the reflection report
 - make chatGPT's feedback more spontaneous and natural

+# 23.07.17 Sandeep

+About my experiment on salutation

+- Hallucinate 를 조심. all information 이 반영되어있는지. they all should be in the post - cooking, video gaming. if it's not correct information, it's a problem
+- The goal of this practis was:

+1. familiar API
+2. do sth to change the feedback response

+- you can deploy this merge -> branch

+- look at the feedback post from SAMI

+- Test, add correction thing

+- add second paragraph - correction : same for everybody : followed by that, also write the following, prompt. what needs to be returned.
+Hard-coding 도 가능.

+- each one will write reflection report - due on 8/1

+- ask chris to make sure all codes work well.

+- Rhea is hardcoding part of feedback

+- get help from chris on prompting